 If you are interested in Enrolled nursing as a career or would like to discuss supporting a EN into employment please contact:

-The Programme is being led by the School of Nursing, University of Auckland in partnership The Fono; Victoria University of Wellington; and the University of Otago.
+The Programme is being led by the School of Nursing, University of Auckland in partnership with The Fono; Victoria University of Wellington; and the University of Otago.
 Other key partners are Te Rau Ora; Te Ao Māramatanga – NZ College of Mental Health Nurses Inc; NPNZ (Nurse Practitioners New Zealand); and the Enrolled Nurse Section (NZNO).